DevGoyalG/NIET-Study-Material/README.md

 ### 🙏 Special Thanks

-A special thanks to the following people for their valuable support and contributions:
+A special thanks to the following peoples for their valuable support and contributions:

 - Rishi Ranjan
 - Parul Goel